Fatal1ty/aioapns/README.rst

 --------

 * Internal connection pool which adapts to the current load
+* Support for certificate and token based connections
 * Ability to set TTL (time to live) for notifications
 * Ability to set priority for notifications
 * Ability to set collapse-key for notifications